 Continue to Network

-Even if you’ve passed up a company, send a LinkedIn request to the employees you spoke to along the way.
+Even if you turn down a job offer, send a LinkedIn request to the employees you spoke to along the way.
 Include those involved in the hiring process and any additional people that helped you secure the position.
 If they demonstrated traits you admire, reach out to the boss of the organization.

 LinkedIn allows the sender of a request to personalize their message.
 Mention the choice you made, but focus on your professional interest in staying connected.
 Workers at other companies represent a valuable resource as you advance in your career.